CompassLabs/docs/docs/5_Agents.md

 ---
 ## Creating your own agent

-Here is a super basic demo for creating your own agent, you just need to implement your reward function!
+Here is a basic demo for creating your own agent, you just need to implement your reward function!
 ```python
 from dojo.agents import BaseAgent
 from dojo.environments.uniswapV3 import UniV3Obs